markusmoenig/Eldiron/docs/docs/creator/tools/sector.md

 The **Sector Tool** (keyboard shortcut **'E'**) allows you to **select, edit, move and delete sectors** in the map.

-Unlike the **Selection Tool**, which can select multiple types of geometry at once, the **Sector Tool** is specifically designed for working with **sectors only**.
+It is specifically designed for working with **sectors only**.
 Unlike the **Linedef Tool**, it does not include a creation mode, as sectors are automatically formed when a closed shape is created.

 ## Selection Modes